A Father's Legacy: Production

 Filming occurred in Sumter, South Carolina.

 Release

 The film was released in theaters on June 17, 2021.

 Reception

 The film has a 71% rating on Rotten Tomatoes based on seven reviews.

 Kyle Bain of Film Threat rated the film a 9 out of 10 and wrote, "A Father’s Legacy is heartwarming and eye-opening, and just as importantly, it’s one of the best films I’ve seen in a long time."

 Jennifer Green of Common Sense Media awarded the film three stars out of five.

-The Dove Foundation gave the film a positive review: "This is a wonderful story about two unlikely people who form a bond, and it is entertaining yet educational regarding the important themes of life."